 In increasingly competitive markets, standing out from the crowd is not just a question of what you say but how you say it.

 Line up a row of unbranded beers on the bar; how many of us can really tell the difference based on taste?
 And how many of us can really name the brand?
 Very few and even fewer we suspect.
-All of this goes to show the importance of brand positioning and communication.
-While beers do offer different benefits such as sociability and refreshment, the range of possible benefits is still relatively limited.
+All of this goes to show the importance of branding – brand positioning and communication.
+While beers offer different benefits such as sociability and refreshment, the range of possible benefits is still relatively limited.
 This makes it hard to stand-out via the benefit message alone.
 Yet, there are an infinite number of ways of expressing the benefit message.
 For example, though humour, being down-to-earth, authoritative or charming.
-Several brands assume personality traits that match the provenance of beers.
-Fosters and Castlemaine XXXX both assume stereotypical Australian male personalities.
-Both are laddish, blokey, witty – they suggest have a good time and male bonding.
+Several brands also assume personality traits that match the provenance of beers.
+In particular, Fosters and Castlemaine XXXX assume stereotypical Australian male personalities.
+Both are laddish, blokey, witty; and are thus suggestive of having a good time and male bonding.